 Pahrump is less than an hour south-west of Las Vegas on Nevada highway 160 (Blue Diamond Highway) and has plenty of amenities.
 It is a gateway to Death Valley and a mecca for the off-road enthusiast.

-Most of the classes start at 8am and go till at least 5pm (sometimes longer depending on daylight!) with a break for lunch.
+Most of the classes start at 8 am and go till near 5 pm (sometimes longer depending on daylight!) with a break for lunch.
 No matter what we get a full day in and when you register, instructions with specifics will follow.

 We have a couple of different options available as explained below:

-JLR has a limited number of 250cc to 450cc on/off-road KTM, Honda or Suzuki bikes that we can rent to riders enrolled in a class.
-The cost for a bike rental is $150 or $200 per day.
+JLR has a limited number of 250cc to 500cc on/off-road KTM, Honda, Yamaha, or Suzuki bikes that we can rent to riders enrolled in a class.
+The cost of bike rental is $150 or $200 per day per bike.
 These bikes must be reserved in advance of the class.

-We do not have access to renting large adventure bikes like the GS1200 or KTM 950/990.
+We have access to renting large adventure bikes like the Honda Africa Twin, BMW GS1200, or KTM Adventure.
 But we suggest that even if the large bike is the machine you’d like to become a better rider on, learning on a smaller bike you will progress quicker and take more away from the class.

 The best way is by rental car.
 Often times we have more than one student doing this and we can put you in touch.
 We do have contacts for shuttle service as well, though renting a car is usually less expensive.

 JLR Off-Road requires that all bikes used in the class have knobby tires.
-That means an open block design that is not a “round” or so called 80/20 tire.
-This is for your safety because no matter how good of a rider you are, if you can’t get traction, you will crash.
-The LEAST aggressive tire we will allow is the Heidenau K60, we suggest something more agressive.
+That means an open block design that is not a “round” or so-called 80/20 tire.
+This is for your safety because no matter how good of a rider you are if you can’t get traction, you will crash.
+The LEAST aggressive tire we will allow is the type like a Heidenau K60, we suggest something more aggressive.
 Other schools may let you take their class with a round tire but we won’t because it is unsafe.

 The following is the suggested tires for the different brands of big bikes, we have tried all of these tires and are confident in how they work off-road: